Arranging a ceremony

-If you wish to marry or register a civil partnership at a place, aircraft, vessel or vehicle which has not been granted Approved Place status, you must complete the relevant application form applying for consent of the Chief Registrar, submitting it to the Civil Registry together with the requested documentation and prescribed fee.
+If you wish to marry or register a civil partnership at a place, aircraft, vessel or vehicle which has not been granted Approved Place status, you must complete the relevant application form applying for consent of the Registrar General, submitting it to the Civil Registry together with the requested documentation and prescribed fee.
 An inspection will be carried out by a representative of the Civil Registry as to its suitability, ensuring it meets the criteria set out in the Guidance Issued by the Clerk of the Rolls.

 In all cases, we recommend that you do not confirm the date and time of your ceremony with guests until all the legal preliminaries have been fulfilled.